-Kimo is an aboriginal name for “mountains” and makes reference to the large hills of the now Kimo Range.
-The name was adopted by the squatters that arrived in the district who arrived, even before the first Explorer, Charles Sturt passed through.
-In sturt’s journal he declared that the [river] “banks were too precipitous, and the ranges too abrupt”, forcing them to cross to the southern side of the river.
+The Murrumbidgee river was home to the predominant indigenous tribe in Australia; the Wiradjuri.
+Whom obviously had became such a successful tribe in both population and area due to the bountiful food and water that the river lands held.
+Whilst not confirmed, “Kimo” is said to be an indigenous name for “mountains” and makes reference to the large hills of the now Kimo Range, the name has been a mystery to the current owners since purchase and the family continue to research its etymology.
+The name, however was adopted by the squatters that arrived in the district who arrived, even before the first Explorer, Charles Sturt passed through.
+In Sturt’s journal he declared that the [river] “banks were too precipitous, and the ranges too abrupt”, forcing them to cross to the southern side of the river.

 Kimo (circa 1830-1832) was first used by several squatters who seemed to have no official ownership of the land.
 So to talk about the very early history has much to do with who used the land rather than owned it.